synlestidae/ethereum-tx-sign/README.md

 }
 ```

 Signing a transaction is performed in two steps.
 First you get the [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) using your private key.
-Then sign the transaction using
+Then sign the transaction using it.
-the ECDSA.

 ```rust
 let ecdsa = new_transaction.sign(&private_key_32_bytes);